magoo/risk-measurement/introduction/examples.rst

 Tutorials
 =========
 The following tutorials are quantitative risk methods with the least amount of rigor.

+All risk measurement must start somewhere, and this tutorial represents the earliest examples of scenario measurement.
+(See :doc:`/risk/scenarios`)

+These example scenarios and their forecasts are similar to using your shoe to measure "one foot".
+Low rigor measurements are still useful for day to day, "back of envelope" risk modeling with low cost and effort.
+They can easily be expanded upon as requirements demand more rigor.
 (See :ref:`rigor`)

-All risk measurement must start somewhere, and this tutorial represents the earliest examples of measurement.

-Low rigor measurements are still useful for day to day, "back of envelope" risk modeling with low cost and effort.
-They can easily be expanded upon as requirements expand.

-As an organization becomes involved with extraordinary risk, it would take efforts to bolster these methods with the methods described in the documentation.

 Risk Analysis
 -------------